-- names of all corporations, limited partnerships and limited liability companies and (in some jurisdictions) partnerships (“Covered Entities”) in good standing,
+- names of all corporations, limited partnerships and limited liability companies and (in some jurisdictions) partnerships (“Covered Entities”) in good standing;

-- names of all Covered Entities qualified to transact intrastate business and in good standing in the state,
+- names of all Covered Entities qualified to transact intrastate business and in good standing in the state;

-- corporate names already reserved,
+- corporate names already reserved;

-- sometimes names of nonqualified Covered Entities registered under a state trademark registry, and
+- sometimes, names of nonqualified Covered Entities registered under a state trademark registry; and

 - names that will become record names of domestic or qualified foreign corporations at some delayed effective date of a filed corporate or partnership or limited liability company instrument, such as a merger agreement.

 A further consideration in selecting a corporate name is whether that name is broadly available for use in other states where the corporation will be conducting business.
 A corporation must qualify to do business in any state in which it does business.
 In each of those states, it is necessary to check name availability.
-If a name is not available, state laws generally provide for the use of an “assumed” name (sometimes referred to as a “dba” [“doing business as”] in a foreign state.
+If a name is not available, state laws generally provide for the use of an “assumed” name (sometimes referred to as a “dba” (“doing business as”) in a foreign state.

 Reserve and Get Advanced Approval for Your Corporate Name

-Proposed corporate names for new corporations, as well as newly qualifying foreign (out-of-state) corporations may be precleared through the name availability section of the Secretary of State’s office of the appropriate state prior to the submittal of documents for filing.
-The preclearance and/or reservation of a corporate name will help you avoid the rejection of documents submitted to the Secretary of State for filing because of a name conflict.
+Proposed corporate names for new corporations, as well as newly qualifying foreign (out-of-state) corporations, may be pre-cleared through the name availability section of the Secretary of State’s office of the appropriate state prior to the submittal of documents for filing.
+The pre-clearance and/or reservation of a corporate name will help you avoid the rejection of documents submitted to the Secretary of State for filing because of a name conflict.

-We recommend that the desired name immediately be reserved to ensure its availability, either through your attorney’s prepaid account with the California Secretary of State, or through a filing service.
-We also recommend starting with a minimum of three proposed names, ranked in order of preference, to facilitate reservation of a name in the event that the name of first choice is not available.
+You should consider starting with a minimum of three proposed names, ranked in order of preference, to facilitate reservation of a name in the event that the name of first choice is not available.